malerba118/react-delta/README.md

 ### `useDeltaArray(array, options)`

-Determines the deltas of the values of the passed object.
+Determines the deltas of the values of the passed array.
 This is useful for watching many values at once.

 #### Signature
 ```tsx